 We had two entirely different cleanup sites for this event.
 44 volunteers worked on Arizona State Trust Land between Gold Canyon and Queen Valley to remove 20.06 tons of trash.

 122 volunteers came out over the course of the morning and early afternoon to work on Tonto National Forest Land at Hewitt Station to remove 20.47 tons of trash.

 We would also like to thank all of the organizations who helped make this cleanup a success: Arizona Trail Association, Arizona Game & Fish Department Mesa Region, Arizona State Land Department, Empire Cat, The Home Depot, Imerys, Pinal County Sheriff's Office, and the U.S. Forest Service - Tonto National Forest, Mesa Ranger District.
 Thank you to members of Tonto Recreation Alliance and the Gold Canyon Lions Club coming out and volunteering with us!
 And thank you Judd and Roxey Bowers for all of the bottled water you brought and passed out to volunteers, best water taxi around!

 The following photo gallery is courtesy of Tom Story Photography.
 Click on the picture for larger images.

 Additional Photos from Nicole Corey, Sue Schaffer, and Shawna Ketcherside.
 Click images for larger view.

-Before pictures of trash that is no longer littering the desert, we're still working on matching them up with after pictures.
-Stay tuned! (click pictures for larger images):
+Before pictures of trash that is no longer littering the desert (click pictures for larger images):